24 Practical Ways to Prepare for Food Shortages and Rising Grocery Prices in 2026

 We’ve lost something of our humanity in the last few years.

-I can feel it and see it within myself, this encroaching cynicism.
-But I refuse to give in and I refuse to give up.
+I can feel it and see it within myself too, this encroaching cynicism.
+But I refuse to give in, and I refuse to give up.

-How sickening and privileged to even consider it?
+How sickening and privileged it would be to surrender to despair.

-How weak is my own moral character that I can give in to despair when I have beauty and possibility all around me — like in my two sons who are the future.
-And what future am I giving them if I remain apathetic and unmoved?
+How weak would my own moral character be if I allowed myself to become apathetic when I still have beauty and possibility all around me, especially in my two sons, who are the future?
+And what kind of future am I helping build for them if I remain unmoved and indifferent?

-This year in 2024 as I look into how to combat food shortages, I’m also looking for ways to give back.
-Back to my community and to people who need help.
+This year, as I think about how to prepare for food shortages and harder times, I am also thinking about how to give back—to my community and to people who need help.

 I ask that you consider doing the same.
-When we give, we get back things we never expected and we may touch someone in a way we never even anticipated.
+When we give, we often receive things we never expected, and we may touch someone’s life in ways we never anticipated.

-The world is full of pain, let’s choose to go forward in grace and love instead.
+The world is full of pain.
+Let us choose to go forward in grace and love instead.